 You are required to complete human subjects training and become certified before you may submit your human subjects application.
-See p.
-11 for more information.
+See Research & Data Ethnics section for more information.
 You may not collect data until you have written notification of approval from the IRB.
 Your advisor plays a critical role in preparation of an accurate and complete IRB application.
 Your IRB application needs to be approved by 1) a department representative, 2) the department head and 3) the University committee.
 Expect to make revisions after each reviewer.
-Allow at least 4 - 6 weeks for your IRB application to be approved by the university committee.
-If you conduct research in a school district, you will need to complete the district review process as well.
-Consult with the district for criteria and guidelines.